ChromeData/IAM-Least-Privilege/LAB-NOTES.md

 - **Prove the boundary, don't assume it.** Assume break-glass and run `aws iam create-user`.
-It must fail with "implicit deny in permissions boundary" — if it fails for a different reason, the boundary isn't doing the work you think it is.
+It must fail with "implicit deny in permissions boundary", if it fails for a different reason, the boundary isn't doing the work you think it is.
 - **External ID on the broker.** Confirm assuming `lab06-db-broker` WITHOUT the external ID is denied.
 That's the whole control.